 The creators of Letters from Afar want to help children around the world who live in less privileged areas have a chance to learn as well.
 For every subscription they get, a portion of the proceeds goes to Pencils of Promise.
 Pencils of Promise is a nonprofit organization that gives 100% of its donations to build and maintain schools around the world.
 Pencils of Promise believes that every child deserves a quality education.

 Letters from Afar is only $6 a month (plus $.50/shipping in the U.S. and $1.15 for international).
 You are definitely getting a fantastic deal.
 Simply signup online and you will be on your way to your first adventure.

 All letters are mailed between the 10th and 15th of the month.
 That means you should get your letter by the end of each month.
 International subscribers will take a little longer.
 You are able to cancel, skip a month at any time.
 Make sure you create an account at checkout in order to do that.
 Otherwise, you will need to call them to cancel or change your subscription.

 Letters from Afar are a delightful and engaging way to breathe new life into your homeschool.
 When this letter arrives in our mailbox, my girls are very excited to read it.
 It has enabled us to create some really fun relaxed unit studies that both of them have been able to do together.
 The topics are fascinating and provide an opportunity for their imaginations to create, write, and explore.

 I could not be happier with this subscription!
 We will continue to subscribe because they have captivated my children in a way traditional textbooks do not.
 That alone is priceless!
 Go get your subscription today!
 (I am not an affiliate of Letters from Afar.)

-Learn how to make your own relaxed unit studies with Letters from Afar by taking my 4-day challenge!
+Learn how to make your own relaxed unit studies with Letters from Afar or any other topic by taking my 4-day challenge!